Fraternity and Sorority Housing Policies

 - The University will provide snow removal to one entrance door to each Greek house.
 The Greek Houses are responsible for snow removal of their sidewalks and patios.

-- Housing and Dining Services will provide maximum two shovels a year to each house.
+- Housing Services will provide maximum two shovels a year to each house.
 Requests must be made via online maintenance requests.

 Cleaning and Maintenance

 - The housekeeping and cleaning service are under contract by the University.
-Housing and Dining Services will coordinate the services.
+Housing Services will coordinate the services.

 - Cleaning schedules for Greek facilities apply to the academic year only.
 Summer cleaning operations are the responsibility of the Greek organization.